Skip to main content

 )));

 Bolt does many of the commonly required tasks for you.
-The steps you need to handle would be:
+The steps you need to handle are:

 • Specify the callback_id to handle (by either of the exact name or regular expression)

-• Do whatever to do at the timing
+• Do whatever logic you'd like to do at the timing

 • Call ack() as an acknowledgment